EntityGraphQL/EntityGraphQL/README.md

 This library in still in development, although it is already a very powerful tool for working with data.

-EQL allows you take a query (GraphQL) and execute it against an object
+EQL allows you to
+- Query your data with the GraphQL syntax
-- Expose any object graph, e.g. your DbContext
+- Easily expose an object graph, e.g. your DbContext
-- Programatically build a schema that maps to an object graph (DbContext), selectively expose fields
+- Programatically build a schema that maps to an object graph (e.g. DbContext), selectively exposing fields
 - Create custom fields
 - Supports GraphQL mutations